puppetlabs/bolt/pre-docs/writing_tasks.md

 puts resp.body
 ```

-Bolt will refuse to run the task on a remote target unless it's metadata
+To prevent accidentally running a normal task on a remote target and breaking its configuration, Bolt won't run a task on a remote target unless its metadata defines it as remote:
-defines it as remote.
-This prevents accidentally running a normal task on a
-remote target and breaking its configuration.

 ```json
 {